Choosing a suitable software development methodology can be challenging.

 • Refactor: Practice it regularly and keep your code clean and structured.

-• Test-driven development: you can avoid quality issues by writing your tests before writing the code.
+• Test-driven development: You can avoid quality issues by writing your tests before writing the code.
 Since the developer knows how the code will be tested, they are more likely to write code that fulfills all the scenarios.

 Principle 3: Create Knowledge